 Like the pin ups of years past, the show is flirty without being dirty.

 Pin Up, she said in an interview, "you could call it flirty, and now just a little dirty."

 The dancing is high energy, with a sexy lead male dancer with a smile that melts.
 He guides the pin ups through the scenes.
 He twirls them, spins them and even carries Sinclair down a staircase on one shoulder.

 One of the show's most delightful scenes, Sinclair, in a demure nightie, plays hide-and-seek with an enchanted pillow.
 In another, the drummer leaves his drum set to play on a platform where a dancer dressed in America's favorite pastime uniform taps in a friendly competition against the drummer.
 Smith, meanwhile, sings "Take Me Out to the Ball Game."

-Wearing popular '40s hairdo victory rolls, Smith performs standards and contemporary hits, and scene changes are set to original music that Stratosphere star Frankie Moreno wrote for "Pin Up."
+Wearing popular '40s hairdo victory rolls, Smith performs standards and contemporary hits, and scene changes are set to original music that Stratosphere headliner Frankie Moreno wrote for Pin Up.

 From January to December, this show is a playful tour through glamorous days gone by.
 It's more than a little classy and a lot clever.